wwoods/solus-packages/README.md

     > Drops you into a console with WINEPREFIX=~/.wine-staging and PATH set correctly.
     $ wine-staging wine --version
     > Run the "wine --version" command within the wine-staging environment.

+ww-wine-staging2.17: Specifically 2.17.
+Works for Endless Legend, whereas 2.18 does not.